Victim of the New Disease: Background

-In an interview, Phil Labonte stated with the album “We decided to throw a curveball and do the heaviest record since For We Are Many in 2010.
+In an interview, vocalist Phil Labonte stated with the album “We decided to throw a curveball and do the heaviest record since For We Are Many in 2010.
 It was the perfect way to follow-up Madness, where we did some different styles and songs and even covered a country song.
 People might’ve expected something more experimental, but throwing curveballs is what we do.”
-In a sperate interview he added that the band “kind of just realized the last two records weren’t really our heaviest stuff and we just wanted to do something heavy.
-It was real simple, it wasn’t something that we took a lot of time contemplating.
+In a separate interview, he added that the band “kind of just realized the last two records weren’t really our heaviest stuff and we just wanted to do something heavy.
+It was real simple, it wasn’t something that we took a lot of time contemplating."

-The album was produced by Dan Laskiewicz formerly of The Acacia Strain.
-Labonte said “We did, like, five demos, and once we finished the demos, we were, like, 'This is really going well.'
+The album was produced by Dan Laskiewicz, formerly of The Acacia Strain.
+The recording process was a bit of an anomaly for the group, as they finished the process within 5 months.
+Labonte stated "We did, like, five demos, and once we finished the demos, we were, like, 'This is really going well.'
 We liked the way they were turning out and we liked the way that it felt, so we decided, 'Let's just finish the record right now.
-The demos are good — let's just go ahead and write a few more songs, and we'll be done with it.”
+The demos are good — let's just go ahead and write a few more songs, and we'll be done with it."

-The first single from the album was "Fuck Love".
-It was first posted to lead singer Phil Labonte's Instagram page as a cryptographic binary code leading to an unlisted YouTube video.
+Labonte later revealed in an interview with Loudwire that the album’s original title was "Fuck Love", but it was shut down by their record label.
+The band's manager later gave Labonte the idea for a new title, Victim of the New Disease, after hearing it in a song.

-Music
+Music and lyrical themes

 Following The Order of Things and Madness, which featured a more radio friendly sound, Victim of the New Disease saw the band return to a heavier sound along with melodic moments like their earlier work.
+They returned to their melodic metalcore roots infused with groove metal elements, emphasizing breakdowns, guitar solos, and stark contrasts between clean and harsh vocals.